It\^o Stochastic differentials: Financial applications

 \section{Financial applications}

-The paper \cite{armstrong2018classifying} develops the notion of an isomorphism of markets.
-Thus it is natural to ask which financial concepts may be defined in a manner which is invariant under isomorphisms.
-In this section we will use stochastic differentials to show that the notion of a portfolio of assets at a moment in time $t$ can be given an invariant meaning.
-We will call these portfolios instantaneous portfolios.
+In \cite{armstrong2018classifying}, the authors develop the notion of an isomorphism of markets.
+Thus it is natural to ask which financial concepts may be defined in an invariant manner, from the point of view of isomorphisms.
+In this section we use stochastic differentials to show that the notion of a portfolio of assets at a moment in time $t$ can be given an invariant meaning.
+We call these `instantaneous portfolios'.

-We will define the instantaneous risk and return of such portfolios and will see how Markowitz's classical theory may be understood as the theory of instantaneous portfolios.
-We will see how the basic invariant of a market identified in \cite{armstrong2018classifying}, the absolute market price of risk, arises naturally by considering the Markowitz optimisation problem of instantaneous portfolios.
+We define the instantaneous risk and return of such portfolios and see how Markowitz's classical theory may be understood as the theory of instantaneous portfolios.
+We see how the basic invariant of a market identified in \cite{armstrong2018classifying}, the absolute market price of risk, arises naturally by considering the Markowitz optimisation problem of instantaneous portfolios.
 Let us now recall the definitions of \cite{armstrong2018classifying}.